Schw4lbe/jizo-noods/README.md

 - make cms accessable on stage and live environment
 - add netlify identity to print view on stage
 - remove print view rendering via env variable on live
+- make offset fit for scroll into view method
+- gallery is missing on navbar

 ### prio 1: